TenebrisOS/Nots/README.md

 - Solana : ```UDyMrbQh5LTBXAT3K22jRZCfnLpw4CwztiYcXBtvd4t```

 ## Credits
-This project was created by [TenebrisOS](https://github.com/TenebrisOS) with the use of [Henrik's valorant API](https://docs.henrikdev.xyz/)
+This project was created and been mantained by [TenebrisOS](https://github.com/TenebrisOS)